ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 first rewriting the Virtual Target Connection ID to be the correct Target Connection ID.

-A proxy that supports forwarding mode but chooses not to support rewriting the Virtual Target Connection ID to the Target Connection ID may opt to simply let them be equal.
+A proxy that supports forwarded mode but chooses not to support rewriting the Virtual Target Connection ID to the Target Connection ID may opt to simply let them be equal.
 If the proxy does wish to choose a Virtual Target Connection ID, it MUST be able to replace the Virtual Target Connection ID with the Target